AtsushiSakai/PythonRobotics/docs/modules/4_slam/graph_slam/graphSLAM_doc.rst

 or to solve for a subset of the poses.

-GraphSLAM uses the motion information as well as the observations of the environment to create least square problem that can be solved using standard optimization techniques.
+GraphSLAM uses the motion information as well as the observations of the environment to create a least squares problem that can be solved using standard optimization techniques.

 Minimal Example